 Do You Have a Permit to Drive?

 If you were driving on a valid permit, then you had legal authorization to drive while supervised.
-Consequently, there are no criminal consequences to getting into an accident.
+Consequently, there are no criminal consequences for getting into an accident.

 Were You Driving without a Permit or License?